 7. Cliff jump in Tom Moore’s Jungle

 Tom Moore’s Jungle, officially known as Walsingham Nature Reserve, was named after Thomas Moore, the Irish poet.
-Moore was appointed to a government post in Bermuda in 1803, but spent only three months there.
-Legend tells he would sit under a tree in the jungle to drink and write poetry.
+Moore was appointed to a government post in Bermuda in 1803 but spent only three months there.
+Legend says he would sit under a tree in the jungle to drink and write poetry.
 Despite his short stay in Bermuda, locals still refer to this lush forest as his.

 The main attractions are the reserve’s wet and dry caves and swimming grottos.
 Blue Hole Park, once the site of a dolphin show lagoon, is surrounded by 12- to 15-foot cliffs, perfect for jumping into the water below.

-There is no fee to enter Tom Moore’s Jungle, but a local guide is recommended if you want to find and explore the caves.
-Some of the best parts of the reserve are not clearly marked.
+There’s no fee to enter Tom Moore’s Jungle, but a local guide is recommended if you want to find and explore the caves.
+Some of the best parts of the reserve aren’t clearly marked.

 Walsingham Nature Reserve, Blue Hole Hill, Hamilton Parish, Bermuda, free to enter

 Read more: Three Days in Bermuda: Hidden Gems